mdofrbn7/PythonDataStructureAndAlgorithms/README.md

-# DataStructure and Algorithm with PYTHON #
+# DataStructure and Algorithm in PYTHON #
-## will be solve leetcode problems and go through all the topic of data structure and algorithms. ##
+## will be solved leetcode problems and go through all the topic of data structure and algorithms. ##
 ### List ... ###
 - Algorithms:
   - [x] Dynamic Programming